 856 IAC 4: Pharmacist Vaccinations Administered Via Protocol Authority

-Indiana law allows a pharmacist to administer an immunization to an individual under a drug order or a prescription.
-There are no restrictions regarding the type of immunization that can be administered via drug order or prescription.
+Indiana law allows a pharmacist or pharmacist intern (includes student) to administer an immunization to an individual under a drug order or a prescription.
+There are no restrictions regarding the type of immunization that can be administered to an individual via drug order or prescription.

-A pharmacist may administer an immunization for influenza to a group of individuals under a drug order, a prescription, or according to a protocol approved by a physician if the following requirements are met:
+A pharmacist or pharmacist intern (includes student) may administer the following immunizations to a group of individuals under a drug order, a prescription, or according to a protocol approved by a physician:

 - the physician specifies in the drug order, prescription, or protocol the group of individuals to whom the immunization may be administered;

-- the physician who writes the drug order, prescription, or protocol is licensed in Indiana and not employed by a pharmacy;
+- the physician who writes the drug order, prescription, or protocol is licensed and actively practicing with an office in Indiana and not employed by a pharmacy;

-- the pharmacist who administers the immunization is responsible for notifying the authorizing physician and the individual's primary care physician ("PCP") that the individual has received the immunization within 14 days of the immunization;
+- the pharmacist or pharmacist intern who administers the immunization is responsible for notifying the authorizing physician and the individual's primary care physician ("PCP") that the individual has received the immunization within 14 days of the immunization;

 - if the physician uses a protocol, the protocol may apply only to an individual or group of individuals who are at least:

-- 14 years of age but less than 18 years of age, if the parent or legal guardian is present at the time of immunization and the pharmacist receives their consent; or
+- 11 years of age but less than 18 years of age, if the parent or legal guardian is present at the time of immunization and the pharmacist receives their consent;

-- the pharmacist must successfully complete a course of training in immunization that is provided by an ACPE accredited provider; and
+- the pharmacist or pharmacist intern must successfully complete a course of training in immunization that is provided by an ACPE accredited provider; and

-- the pharmacist must be certified in CPR and maintain this certification as required by that certifying body.
+- the pharmacist or pharmacist intern must be certified in CPR and maintain this certification as required by that certifying body.

 The protocol for the administration of immunizations must include the following: